This dictionary covers graphic design, prepress and print terminology

 An attribute of an image that gives it the three-dimensional appearance.
 For example, the cyan separation gives an apple its three-dimensional appearance by printing a minimum amount of cyan in the front and an increasing amount of cyan around the side of the apple.

 To make halftone printing dots smaller.
 Using negative separations, sharpening is accomplished with dot etching.
 Over exposure will also sharpen the negative films.
 When positive working plates are made using positive transparencies, sharpening happens automatically and the size of the printing dots are reduced by 5%.
 This sharpening is called negative dot gain.

 The term that describes the appearance of the image edges in a picture, photograph, video display, proof or anywhere images are seen.
 As the image edges are sharpened, more detail will be visible.
-Unsharpen image edges are fuzzy and appear “out of focus;” the more clear cut the image edge, the more sharp, “in focus,” the image is.
+Unsharpened image edges are fuzzy and appear ‘out of focus’.
+The clearer cut the image edge, the sharper and ‘in focus’ the image is.
 Edge sharpness can be increased with unsharp masking.